 “Filby” is work in progress.
 It uses the character of Filby from H.G.
 Wells’s story The Time Machine as a way of exploring the real and imaginary in Victorian visions of science and technology.

 – Filby: who is Filby?
-(First presented as part of paper for the International Society for Cultural History annual conference on “Cultural Histories: close readings, critical syntheses”, University of Turku, May 2010.
+(First presented as part of a paper for the International Society for Cultural History annual conference on “Cultural Histories: close readings, critical syntheses”, University of Turku, May 2010.

 – The Anthropic Atlas first appeared in Wavelength, December 1992, p.8.